Are you looking for prospecting email templates you can easily personalize? Ones that work in almost any situation?

 At this point, you might as well just offer them a demo and get it over with.

 Like so many other businesses, at Culture Amp, we ran into this same challenge over and over again.

-We experimented with many ideas, including cold email templates, such as Basho’s, which can be useful for reaching out to social media starlets who actively post on LinkedIn or Twitter.
+We experimented with many ideas, including cold email templates, such as the Basho email technique, which can be useful for reaching out to social media starlets who actively post on LinkedIn or Twitter.

 However, there is little in the way of good templates for reaching out to the leader of a 2,000-person company who lives in Des Moines instead of Miami and who only uses LinkedIn when they are looking for a new job.